thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 - When you call a `then` or `catch` method on a Promise, the function returns a new instance of Promise object (i.e. a new gift box is created).
 - On the newly created gift box, there are also two LED lights, a green one and a red one.

-The green LED light of the second gift box would flash under one of the two conditions:
+The green LED light of the second gift box would flash under one of the three conditions:

+1. If the green LED light of the first gift box flashes, and there is no `onFulfilled` handler in the second gift box, or
-1. If the green LED light of the first gift box flashes, and the `onFulfilled` handler run to completion with no problem, or
+2. If the green LED light of the first gift box flashes, and the `onFulfilled` handler run to completion with no problem, or
-2. If the red LED light of the first gift box flashes, and the `onRejected` handler run to completion with no problem.
+3. If the red LED light of the first gift box flashes, and the `onRejected` handler run to completion with no problem.

 You might wonder why the successful running of the `onRejected` handler lead to the green LED light of the second gift box to flash.
 Remember, the purpose of the `onRejected` handler is to handle the error and bring the system back to normal state.
 After the erratic behavior is detected and corrected by the `onRejected` handler, the error is fixed and the green LED light of the second box should flash.

-The red LED light of the new box would flash under one of the two conditions:
+The red LED light of the new box would flash under one of the three conditions:

 1. If the green LED light of the first gift box flashes, and the `onFulfilled` handler throws error during execution, or
+2. If the red LED light of the first gift box flashes, and there is no `onRejected` handler in the second gift box, or
-2. If the red LED light of the first gift box flashes, and the `onRejected` handler throws error during execution.
+3. If the red LED light of the first gift box flashes, and the `onRejected` handler throws error during execution.

 Could the `onFulfilled` and `onRejected` handle throw error?
 Yes!